Kerala Literature Festival: KLF 2017

-2016
+KLF 2016

 DC Kizhakemuri Foundation first thought of a cultural space for people to interact and come together which was later conceptualized in 2016 as Kerala Literature Festival.
 At Calicut is a converging place of history, culture and trade.
 Vasco da Gama, the great Portuguese explorer touched down the Indian subcontinent on the shores of the city.
 The Freedom Square, permanent venue of KLF was constructed by former MLA M Pradeep Kumar constructed the square.
 The architect's team, De- Earth led by P.P Vivek and Vinod Cyriac envisioned and designed the Square.
 The Freedom Square today ranks among the six world's must-see museums and was featured in Architecture Plus Design.

-The festival aims to provide a non aligned platform for cultural exchange and promotes free speech and dialogue.
-It brings writers, thinkers and activists closer, to people of varied backgrounds and interests and empower writers, thinkers to take the liberty to exercise freedom of thought and expression.
+The festival aims to provide a non-aligned platform for cultural exchange and promotes free speech and dialogue.
+It brings writers, thinkers, and activists closer, to people of varied backgrounds and interests and empowers writers and thinkers to take the liberty to exercise freedom of thought and expression.